Grade Level: 8 (7-9)

 Accuracy and Precision in Measurement

-There are two basic concepts to any collection of measurements, accuracy and precision.
+There are two basic concepts to any collection of measurements, accuracy and precision (Refer to the activity Close Enough?
+Angles & Accuracy of Measurement in Navigation activity to practice these two concepts).
 Accuracy is how close the measured data is to the actual value.
 For example, if you know that you have a mass standard that is 50.00 grams, and you measure it to be 49.98 grams, then your measurement is very accurate.
 On the other hand, if you measure it to be 43.24 grams, your measurement is not very accurate.

 Precision is how close your measurements are relative to each other, not the actual value.
 For example, let say you measured that same mass standard and came up with the values: